swahareddy/swahareddy.github.io/blogs/globalisation_covid.md

 - Decentralize so much that you seem local
 - Hide your side (unsustainable)
 - ...
+(Can we find examples with MNCs moving assets after recent HongKong protests?)

 People need to feel like they will win if they agree to something.
-The problem with minimum global corporate income tax [as is being discusse today](https://economictimes.indiatimes.com/news/international/business/germany-hails-us-move-on-corporate-tax-as-great-step-forward/articleshow/81932849.cms?from=mdr){:target="_blank"} is that some people will dissproportianltely benefit.
+The problem with minimum global corporate income tax, [as is being discussed today](https://economictimes.indiatimes.com/news/international/business/germany-hails-us-move-on-corporate-tax-as-great-step-forward/articleshow/81932849.cms?from=mdr){:target="_blank"}, is that some people will dissproportianltely benefit.
 A redistribution of gains to compensate people who may not win but agree to come on board will help.